hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

 mleccha-land.
-By inserting themselves into the Indian media space they have been churning out non-stop demonization and victimhood narratives in the usual style of the mleccha – something which is sadly taken as serious news by many a lay Hindu who is not very sharp at seeing through the mleccha propaganda..
+By inserting themselves into the Indian media space they have been churning out non-stop demonization and victimhood narratives in the usual style of the mleccha – something which is sadly taken as seriousnewsby many a lay Hindu who is not very sharp at seeing through the mleccha propaganda..

 • Subnational identity: A large number of Hindus are more invested in